Is a WAV right for me?

 Most vehicles, including small cars, can be modified to accommodate wheelchairs.
 However, WAVs are defined by their ability to load wheelchair users safely and without the need for the wheelchair user to leave their wheelchair.
 For this reason, WAVs are almost always based on vans and MPVs.
 The large size of these vehicles makes them the perfect platform for creating a wheelchair-friendly space.

-As we have previously discussed, all WAVs are adapted to accommodate wheelchairs.
+All WAVs are adapted to accommodate wheelchairs.
 But, it is the features of a WAV that determine how accommodating it really is.

 Many WAVs have a lowered floor to give more headroom inside the cab.
 This is necessary because wheelchair users sit higher than normal.
 The lowered floor also makes pushing the wheelchair into the vehicle easier.